We are closer to the morning-after pill for sexually transmitted diseases.

 The overall resistance rate of gonorrhoea at the time of the French study was 56 per cent.
 In the United States, doxycycline isn’t the preferred drug for gonorrhoea, resulting in a 20% resistance rate.
 This suggests why doxyPep performed better in the US study.
 However, concerns arise about potential increased drug resistance with widespread use.

-The US study failed to answer the question of HPV or any virus infection as the testing was not time correctly.
-Although some participants had contracted gonorrhoea while taking doxyPep, researchers did not conduct sufficient tests to verify whether the strains in question were resistant to the drug and, therefore, not predictable with a single dose.
+The US study failed to answer the question of any virus infection as the screening was not time correctly.
+Although some participants had contracted gonorrhoea while taking doxyPep, researchers did not conduct sufficient results to verify whether the strains in question were resistant to the drug and, therefore, not predictable with a single dose.

 The study didn’t last long enough.